agreen4/UP473_S22/content/assignments/index.md

 * **Trends by Tenure:**	How do changes in the housing market differ for renters and owners?

-* **Future Influences**	Based upon the recent past, what are likely future influences within the local housing market?
+* **Future Influences:**	Based upon the recent past, what are likely future influences within the local housing market?

-* **Specialized Populations**	Based upon your analysis of demographic conditions, economic conditions, and housing market trends, what specialized populations emerge who are particularly likely to face housing vulnerability in the future or who will be disparately impacted by the future influences you identify?
+* **Specialized Populations:**	Based upon your analysis of demographic conditions, economic conditions, and housing market trends, what specialized populations emerge who are particularly likely to face housing vulnerability in the future or who will be disparately impacted by the future influences you identify?

 ### The Deliverable